Bachelor of Arts/Bachelor of Education (Primary/Secondary)

 How to apply

-Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
+Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13.
+Additionally, applicants for initial teaching courses must submit a 1,000-word personal statement outlining their non-academic capabilities.
+See education non-academic requirements for further information.

 Applications for this course to study online are made directly to SCU via our online application service.